-Role Key Responsibilities Parents/carers To read, understand and promote the school's Pupil Acceptable Use Agreement with their child/-ren to consult with the school if they have any concerns about their children's use of technology to support the school in promoting online safety and endorse the Parents' Acceptable Use Agreement which includes the pupils' use of the Internet and the school's use of photographic and video images External groups including Parent groups Any external individual/organisation will sign an Acceptable Use agreement prior to using technology or the Internet within school to support the school in promoting online safety To model safe, responsible and positive behaviours in their own use of technology.
+Role Key Responsibilities Parents/Carers To read, understand and promote the school's Pupil Acceptable Use Agreement with their child/-ren.
+To consult with the school if they have any concerns about their children's use of technology.
+To support the school in promoting online safety and endorse the parents/carers' Acceptable Use Agreement which includes the pupils' use of the Internet and the school's use of photographic and video images External groups including Parent Groups Any external individual or organisation will sign an Acceptable Use Agreement prior to using technology or the Internet within school.
+To support the school in promoting online safety.
+To model safe, responsible, and positive behaviours in their own use of technology.